 A customer service dashboard is a modern solution to monitor all relevant customer KPIs in an easy and accessible way.
-It is relevant for customer support agents, team leader and C-level executives at the same time and helps to generate a 360-degree customer view as well as to improve the service team performance and customer satisfaction.
+It is relevant for customer support agents, team leader and C-level executives at the same time and helps to generate a 360-degree customer view as well as to improve the service team performance.

 The Customer Service is a part of every company’s units and plays an important role for the company’s image.
 Providing an exceptional customer service means that your teams are surpassing customers’ expectations, who often set the bar high: it is hence highly important for your business to track the metrics that will reach these expectations.